kkrizanovic/RNAseqEval/README.md

      generate_transcriptome.py annotations.gff reference.fasta transcriptome.fasta

+Generated transcriptome can be used to simulate RNA reads using DNA simulators such as PBSim.

 ## RNAseqEval
 Run RNAseqEval.py for general evaulation of mappings in sam file against reference and optionally annotations.
 Run RNAseqEval.py without any arguments to print options.